lapingenieur/tmp-share/en.md

 To be a *good* adult, you need to :
 * be less childish
 * spend less time to play
-* think more fo the others
+* think more of the others